 Eventually, they gave me hospital food, I could only eat the jello because the smell of food nauseated me.
 Twice a day a nurse would come in and make me walk.
 It was painful, but they explained to me that if I did not start to walk that my incision wouldn’t heal correctly.
 I hated it, walking ten steps from my bed to the door and then ten steps back to my bed, now I walk everywhere.

 One of my fathers class friends from Bangladesh came to visit me, he gave me two gifts.
 One was the classic Disney animated movie “An American Tail: Fievel Goes West” and a book on Ancient Egypt with a hieroglyphics set.
 These two gifts meant a lot to me, I saw myself in Fievel, a tiny mouse that had come to the West and was antagonized by cats.
-This was my story, I was always this little mouse who had always been picked on by cats that wanted to kill me, but at the end, he triumphs.
+This was my story, I was always this little mouse who had always been picked on by cats that wanted to kill me, but in the end, he triumphs.
 The book on Ancient Egypt changed the way I looked at my life and religion.
 I learned about the virtues of Ancient Egyptian culture and it taught me that there is a whole world outside of Islam, I started to question my mortality and what was the real truth on this earth from appreciating Ancient Egyptian philosophy.

 A few days later I returned to my home in Sunnyvale, California and I healed quickly.
 Before I knew it I was running around and my appetite was back.
 The experience made me what we call today “woke.”
 I would never be the same naive boy, I now had a new lens to see the world through and I was going to let my curiosity lead the way.
 I would put myself in what many people would think were compromising situations, I would have brushes with different experiences that I times put my morals and life on the line, but for me, I understood these were experiences in my life I needed to have.